TheJelmega/prog-lang/design/README.md

 ```

 An associated type definition has a very similar syntax than that of a type alias, except is cannot define any generic paramters.
-If a type `Item` has an associated type `Assoc` from a trait `Trait`, then `path_to_trait_assoc_type` is a type tht is an alias to the type specificed in the associated type definition.
+If a type `Item` has an associated type `Assoc` from a trait `Trait`, then `.[Item as Trait].Assoc` is a type that is an alias to the type specificed in the associated type definition.
-Otherwise a the type can be accessed as `Item::Assoc`, this can also be used if there in only 1 trait implementation with an associated type with a given name.
+Otherwise a the type can be accessed as `Item.Assoc`, this can also be used if there in only 1 trait implementation with an associated type with a given name.

 ### 7.14.2.
 Associated constants [↵](#714-associated-items-)